getmeemaw/meemaw/docs/docs/multi-device.md

 1. ***meemaw.GetWallet()***: remember how you called *meemaw.GetWallet()* [during the getting-started](/docs/getting-started)?
 Well, this function also initiates the multi-device process if Meemaw recognizes this as a new device when a wallet already exists.
 2. ***wallet.AcceptDevice()***: once the multi-device process is initiated on the new device, it's just a matter of using *wallet.AcceptDevice()* on a device that is already registered.

 That's it!
-If you want to start using it (and learn more about callback functions, etc), head to [our SDK section](/docs/client/).
+Start now by checking [our SDK section](/docs/client/) and learn more about callback functions and more.

 ## Backup file